PaulFrette/Paul_Frette/README.md

-# Bienvenue sur mon profil GitHub 👋
+# Welcome to My GitHub Profile 👋

-Je suis **Paul Fretté**, un Data Analyst passionné par la transformation des données en insights exploitables pour optimiser la prise de décision stratégique.
-Mon approche centrée sur l'humain me permet de comprendre les besoins des clients et de collaborer efficacement avec les équipes, en mettant l'accent sur le respect, l'adaptabilité et la résilience.
+I am **Paul Fretté**, a Data Analyst passionate about transforming data into actionable insights to optimize strategic decision-making.
+My human-centric approach enables me to understand clients' needs and collaborate effectively with teams, emphasizing respect, adaptability, and resilience.

-## Compétences Techniques 🛠️
+## Technical Skills 🛠️

-- **Analyse de données** : Expertise dans la transformation de données complexes en insights exploitables à l'aide d'outils tels que Power BI, Power Query et Excel.
+- **Data Analysis**: Expertise in transforming complex data into actionable insights using tools like Power BI, Power Query, and Excel.
-- **SQL & Gestion de bases de données** : Maîtrise de SQL pour l'extraction, la manipulation et l'analyse de données dans des environnements de data warehouse.
+- **SQL & Database Management**: Proficient in SQL for data extraction, manipulation, and analysis in data warehouse environments.
-- **Programmation** : Compétences en Python et R pour la manipulation de données et l'analyse statistique approfondie, adaptées aux besoins du marché.
+- **Programming**: Skills in Python and R for data manipulation and advanced statistical analysis tailored to market needs.

-## Compétences en Marketing et Gestion de Projet 📈
+## Marketing and Project Management Skills 📈

-- **Gestion de projet** : Capacité à mener des projets avec succès, en respectant les délais et les contraintes budgétaires.
+- **Project Management**: Ability to successfully lead projects while adhering to deadlines and budget constraints.
-- **Communication** : Aptitude à communiquer clairement des idées et des stratégies à tous les intervenants.
+- **Communication**: Proficiency in clearly communicating ideas and strategies to all stakeholders.
-- **Stratégie de tarification** : Expertise dans la définition de stratégies de tarification alignées sur les objectifs stratégiques et les dynamiques du marché.
+- **Pricing Strategy**: Expertise in defining pricing strategies aligned with strategic objectives and market dynamics.

-## Expérience Professionnelle 💼
+## Professional Experience 💼

 ### Signify Philips

-- **Chef de Produit** (2022 - 2023) : Gestion d'un portefeuille générant 41 millions d'euros de revenus avec 657 références produits.
-Augmentation du chiffre d'affaires du portefeuille de 5% pour 2023-2024.
+- **Product Manager** (2022 - 2023): Managed a portfolio generating €41 million in revenue with 657 product references.
+Achieved a 5% revenue increase for 2023-2024.
-- **Ingénieur Commercial B2B** (2016 - 2022) : Gestion d'un secteur comprenant quatre départements, atteignant 3,4 millions d'euros de revenus avec une croissance de 24% en 2022.
-Gestion d'un portefeuille de 50 comptes clients diversifiés, y compris des décideurs clés, des utilisateurs finaux, des clients industriels et des distributeurs professionnels.
+- **B2B Sales Engineer** (2016 - 2022): Managed a sector covering four departments, generating €3.4 million in revenue with 24% growth in 2022.
+Handled a diverse portfolio of 50 client accounts, including key decision-makers, end-users, industrial clients, and professional distributors.

-## Formation 🎓
+## Education 🎓

-- **Data Analytics** (Décembre 2024) : Collecte, extraction et transformation de données, maîtrise des KPI pour des tableaux de bord automatisés, programmation en Python, MySQL et R.
+- **Data Analytics** (December 2024): Expertise in data collection, extraction, and transformation; mastery of KPIs for automated dashboards; programming in Python, MySQL, and R.
-- **Master en Ingénierie d'Affaires et Marketing Digital Stratégique** (IDRAC Business School, 2016 - 2018)
+- **Master's in Business Engineering and Strategic Digital Marketing** (IDRAC Business School, 2016 - 2018)

-## Centres d'Intérêt 🎶🏄‍♂️
+## Interests 🎶🏄‍♂️

-- **Musique** : Pianiste spécialisé en Blues et Jazz, avec une expérience en composition musicale.
+- **Music**: Pianist specializing in Blues and Jazz with experience in musical composition.
-- **Sports** : Kite-surf, randonnée et course à pied en compétition.
+- **Sports**: Kite surfing, hiking, and competitive running.

-## Langues 🌍
+## Languages 🌍

-- **Anglais** : Maîtrise professionnelle (autodidacte via Babbel, niveau C1)
+- **English**: Professional proficiency (self-taught via Babbel, C1 level)
-- **Français** : Langue maternelle
+- **French**: Native speaker

 ## Contact 📬

-Je suis ouvert à des missions freelance et reste à l'écoute d'opportunités en contrat longue durée.
-N'hésitez pas à me contacter via [LinkedIn](https://www.linkedin.com) ou par email à paul.frette@gmail.com.
+I am open to freelance projects and long-term opportunities.
+Feel free to contact me via [LinkedIn](https://www.linkedin.com) or email me at paul.frette@gmail.com.

-Pour en savoir plus sur moi, consultez mon [profil Bento](https://bento.me/paul-frette).
+To learn more about me, check out my [Bento profile](https://bento.me/paul-frette).

-Merci de votre visite et au plaisir d'échanger avec vous !
+Thank you for visiting, and I look forward to connecting with you!